As a Santa Cruz City Councilmember, Shebreh is a leading voice for today’s most pressing needs:

 Shebreh holds a Bachelor’s Degree in Psychology and French from UC Santa Cruz and a Master’s Degree in Social Work from San Jose State University.
 She is fluent in Farsi and French.

-Shebreh lives in Santa Cruz with her husband, Brian, sons Darioush and Shyon, and their furry loves, Rocky and Snoodles.
-If elected, Shebreh will be the first mom to serve on the Santa Cruz Board of Supervisors in over a decade.
+Shebreh has been a resident in Santa Cruz for over twenty years.
+She lives with her husband, Brian, sons Darioush and Shyon, and their furry loves, Rocky and Snoodles.
+If elected, Shebreh will be the first woman on the Santa Cruz Board of Supervisors in over a decade.